jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Products | a good that is processed and is for sale Profit | Irregular Revenue from the lack experienced by others Purchase | the acquisition of something by exchange.
-Rent | Regular Arbitrary Revenue, from the Lack of Land Selling | the act of giving goods or services by getting money in return.
+Real Price | The value that a producer sets for a good or service that he produces or renders Rent | Regular Arbitrary Revenue, from the Lack of Land Selling | the act of giving goods or services by getting money in return.
 The giver is called the “seller”, the getter is the “buyer”.
 Service | anything that is for sale but does not occupy a specific spacetime